-It involves an agreement by competitors to set a minimum or maximum price for their products.
+This involves an agreement by competitors to set a minimum or maximum price for their products.
 For example, electronics retail companies may collectively fix the price of televisions by setting a price premium or discount.

 2. Vertical Price Fixing

-It involves an agreement by members along the supply chain (manufacturers, producers, retailers) to set a minimum or maximum price.
+This involves an agreement by members along the supply chain (manufacturers, producers, retailers) to set a minimum or maximum price.
 For example, manufacturers may collectively agree to set a minimum resale price.